Otome wa Boku ni Koishiteru: Reception

 According to a national ranking of how well bishōjo games sold nationally in Japan, the Otome wa Boku ni Koishiteru limited edition Windows release premiered at number two in the rankings.
 The limited edition achieved a ranking of four out of 50 in the ranking for the next two weeks.
 The regular edition Windows release premiered at number six in the rankings, and stayed in the top 50 for a month and a half until mid-April 2005.
 The regular edition was again in the rankings for May 2005, managing to rank in at 38 and 49.
 The Otome wa Boku ni Koishiteru Windows edition playable as a DVD premiered at number 13 in the rankings and stayed at that rank for the next listing.
 The DVD edition ranked twice more over the next month: the first at 43 and the last at 33.
 From May to June 2010, Otome wa Boku ni Koishiteru: Futari no Elder ranked third in national PC game pre-orders in Japan.
 Futari no Elder ranked second in terms of national sales of PC games in Japan in June 2010.

+The English version of the original visual novel by MangaGamer was reviewed by Nicholas E. Mendes of NookGaming, who felt it had not aged well in some aspects, but was positive about the drama and comedy.
+In particular, he was surprised about the lack of dependency on tropes, despite having several characters that could easily fit into one.